strumpan/github-slideshow/_posts/0000-01-02-STRUMPANS.md

 layout: slide
 title: "Welocme to our second slide!"
 ---
-Your test
+changed row
-Use the left arrow to go backk!
+Use the left arrow to go back!